organix/mycelia/ufork.md

 ### Virtual Machine

-The uFork _virtual machine_ is designed to support machine-level actors.
+The **uFork** _virtual machine_ is designed to support machine-level actors.
-All instructions execute within the context of actor handling a message-event.
+All instructions execute within the context of an actor handling a message-event.
 There is no support for procedure/function call/return.
 Instead actors are used to implement procedure/function abstractions.
 There is no support for load/store of arbitrary memory.